fluffypony/mcp-code-indexer/docs/api-reference.md

 # MCP Tools API Reference 📖

-Complete reference for all 11 MCP tools provided by the Code Indexer server (v1.2.0+).
-Each tool follows the Model Context Protocol standard and returns JSON responses.
+Complete reference for all 11 MCP tools provided by the Code Indexer server.
+Whether you're building AI agents or integrating MCP tools directly, this guide shows you exactly how to use each tool effectively.

+**🎯 New to MCP Code Indexer?** Start with the [Quick Start Guide](../README.md#-quick-start) to set up your server first.

 ## Table of Contents